-As mammals and amphibians are both animals and part of the kingdom Animalia, there are similarities between them.
+As mammals and amphibians are both animals and part of the kingdom Animalia, they have similarities.
 There are also many differences between the two.

-Mammals give birth to live young, whereas the birth of amphibians takes place externally.
+Mammals give birth to live young, whereas amphibians’ delivery occurs externally.
 Mammals are warm-blooded, while amphibians are cold-blooded.
-Mammals can live in all habitats, unlike amphibians, and have muted colors.
+Mammals can live in all habitats and have muted colors, unlike amphibians.
 Some amphibians can regenerate their limbs.

 There are many classes of animals in the natural world, and one that is often overlooked is the amphibian.
-They are a strange class made up of newts, frogs, toads, and salamanders.
+They are a strange class of newts, frogs, toads, and salamanders.

-Some may mistake them for reptiles because their appearance has some similarities with lizards.
+Some may mistake them for reptiles because their appearance is similar to lizards.
 But, they are a class all of their own.
 So what similarities do mammals share with these creatures, if any?
 What clever adaptations and differences set mammals and amphibians apart?

 What Are The Similarities Between Mammals And Amphibians?

 Mammals and amphibians are both vertebrates.
 This means they both have a similar skeletal system with a backbone and a central nervous system.